 I hope to educate anyone reading this blog on Juvenile Diabetes.
 But mostly, we want to stitch for a cure!

-I love cross stitching and chatting with friends.
+I love traveling locally and chatting with friends.

 I work for a not for profit blood center.
 I help save lives for a living.